Barney Frank: Post-House career

 In the wake of the fiscal cliff legislation at the start of 2013, Frank stated that he was interested in the interim appointment that Governor Deval Patrick was expected to make to fill John Kerry's U.S. Senate seat once the latter resigned to serve as United States Secretary of State.
 Frank had initially said he was not interested in the seat, but went on to change his mind, noting that "that [fiscal cliff] deal now means that February, March, and April are going to be among the most important months in American financial history".
 He said he would not run in the special election that would be held to fill the seat for the remainder of Kerry's term.

 Frank joined the board of directors of the New York-based Signature Bank on June 17, 2015.

 In 2018, Frank was featured on Sacha Baron Cohen's spoof comedy series Who Is America?, discussing the Donald Trump Access Hollywood tape and the Pizzagate conspiracy theory with Baron Cohen's alter ego Billy Wayne Ruddick Jr. Frank eventually walked out of the interview.

 On December 8, 2022, Frank, despite being retired from the U.S. Congress, was present on the floor of the House of Representatives when the Respect for Marriage Act was successfully passed.

 Personal life

-Frank resides in a studio apartment complex in Newton, Massachusetts.
+Frank resided in a studio apartment complex in Newton, Massachusetts, and in Ogunquit, Maine.
 His husband, Jim Ready, is a surfing enthusiast whom Frank met during a gay political fundraiser in Maine.
 On July 7, 2012, Frank married Ready at the Boston Marriott Newton in suburban Boston.
 Frank's net worth was estimated by OpenSecrets to be between $619,024 and $1,510,000.
 Frank chose not to participate in the Congressional pension system.
 He said he did not believe that he would live long enough after retirement to reap benefits over contributions, and that he was convinced that he would remain single and have no beneficiary.
 His sister, Ann Lewis, served as a senior adviser for the Hillary Clinton 2008 presidential campaign.